3urobeat/nodemcu-clock/README.md

 **What needs to be configured?**
 - You always need to have at least one wifi network configured.
-- Depending on which pages you use you need to have the API keys they require configured (see [Pages](https://github.com/3urobeat/nodemcu-clock/#pages) for more information)
+- Depending on which pages you use, you need to have the required API keys configured (see [Pages](https://github.com/3urobeat/nodemcu-clock/#pages) for more information)

 Everything else can be left at default.